 Ownership of open source and risk

-- Maintain a white list of open source.
-Seemingly related to the “centralized distribution” item (but surprisingly uncorrelated in our survey), this meant that someone, from security, owned assessing the risk and proffering a “thumbs-up” or “thumbs-down” that can inhibit white list membership.
+- Maintain a preferred list of open source.
+Seemingly related to the “centralized distribution” item (but surprisingly uncorrelated in our survey), this meant that someone, from security, owned assessing the risk and proffering a “thumbs-up” or “thumbs-down” that can inhibit preferred membership.

 - Ownership of identified risk.
 Some participants avidly encouraged use of open source within their applications.
 In these organizations, when a developer chooses to include open source (as opposed to writing a widget themselves), they own any newly identified risk when in that open source.
 This reminded me eerily of Wall St. traders.
 Equity investment creates risk.
 Margin calls create leveraged risk.
 In this metaphor, choosing to adopt open source seems like a margin call.
 It’s very possible that a developer can absorb more risk into the organization than they themselves could effectively own up to in black-swan scenarios.
 It’s unclear how to measure this exposure when adopting open source.

 - Collaboration.
 Certainly an organization-specific and an unsolved problem, participants indicated there may be a “third stakeholder” in the process of identifying and managing open source vulnerability.
 Two examples given were 1) clearing houses from which organizations purchase open source software and 2) support organizations (a la RedHat).

 - Security policy/standards.
 About half participants had some kind of security policy or standards addressing how to securely use open source software within the organization.

 - Training.
 About one quarter of participants trained their developers to use some portion of their open source securely.
 Interestingly enough, the one quarter of our respondents that trained developers did not line up well with the one half that had security standards.
 Wild.